jnozzi/cocoadev.com/markdown/ClassDump.md

 class-dump is a command-line tool which, when directed to the binary part of an Objective-C application, prints out the interfaces to that application.
 NOTE: That's interfaces, not implementation.
 That is, you can see how it's organized, but not how it works.

-To see what this could be useful for, I recommend you check out the article on Bundles on General/StepWise:
+To see what this could be useful for, I recommend you check out the article on Bundles on StepWise:

 http://www.stepwise.com/Articles/Technical/Bundles.html